zebrunner/stf/README.md

 ## Status

 STF is in continued, active development, but development is still largely funded by individual team members and their unpaid free time, leading to slow progress.
 While normal for many open source projects, STF is quite heavy on the hardware side, and is therefore somewhat of a money sink.
-See [how to become a sponsor](#how-to-become-a-sponsor) if you or your company would like to support future development.

 We're also actively working to expand the team, don't be afraid to ask if you're interested.